GigFlorida/GigFlorida/JournalsMagazines.md

 - The main purpose of sensational magazines seems to be to arouse curiosity, to cater to popular superstitions, and to sell advertising.

-- They often do so with flashy headlines designed to astonish (e.g. Half-man / Half-woman Makes Self Pregnant).
+- They often do so with flashy headlines designed to Shock and Astonish (e.g. Half-man / Half-woman Makes Self Pregnant).

 #### EXAMPLES OF SENSATIONAL PERIODICALS:
 - Globe